RavensbourneWebMedia/Interactive-Narratives/sessions/02/readme.md

 * Steal videos...
 * Steal text...
 * Borrow the real to make the imaginary...
-* What happened to you last week? n  Was it a good week or bad week? n  Are you angry with anyone?
+* What happened to you last week?
+* Was it a good week or bad week?
+* Are you angry with anyone?
 * Has someone let you down?
 * Did you make any new friends?
 * Meet someone wonderful?
 * Have you got a picture of them?
-* Have you got a picture of where you went? n  What do you think of events in RL?
+* Have you got a picture of where you went?
+* What do you think of events in RL?

+# Homework

+### Peer-learning mini-lessons

+Pick your favourite film, analyse it with the three act theory and the hero's journey theory.
+Next week you will present your analysis in an interactive way.

+### Blog

+Keeping a **journal** to record your creative process is extremely important.
+Don't let your ideas and thoughts fade away!
+Think of your blog as your *digital sketchbook* (more on that [here](https://github.com/RavensbourneWebMedia/Blogging#why-blogging)).
+We ask you to blog regularly and we'll check that you do it every week.

+**Research, evidence and explain case studies of how storytelling has been instrumental in the creation of communities and cultures in modern times**